partim/netdb/README.md

 ## Databases

-The crate will contain the following databases:
+The crate will contain the following databases, each available in a module of the same name:

 - [ ] hosts
 - [ ] networks
 - [ ] protocols
 - [ ] services

+In addition, the following modules will provide functions combining information from several databases:

+- [ ] addr